srjouppi/srjouppi/README.md

 # I'm Shelby 👋

 Hello!
 I'm an environmental data reporter covering pollution and enforcement for Public Health Watch.
-Prior I worked as a freelancer helping local newsrooms find creative ways to bolster their work with data collection, analysis, visualization and public service tools.
-Before going back to get my master's in data journalism from Columbia University in 2021, I was a reporter at Detroit's NPR station, a digital news + graphic designer, and a podcast producer.
+Before this, I worked as a freelancer helping local newsrooms find creative ways to bolster their work with data collection, analysis, visualization and public service tools.
+Prior to completing a master's in data journalism from Columbia University in 2021, I was a reporter at Detroit's NPR station, a digital news + graphic designer, and a podcast producer.

 🪴 **Beats:**
 Public health and child + family issues